 The Trade Deficit Threatens Our Way of Life

 These funds held by foreign governments have given them leverage over our decisions, giving them the unprecedented ability to influence our policies and our country.
 In fact, this imbalance places us in a disadvantageous position in all our negotiations abroad.
 Witness our inability to offset China’s currency manipulation that is making it nearly impossible for American exporters to compete.

 What is responsible for the rash of imports that has put us in this position?
-Policy decisions including the WTO, NAFTA, CAFTA, and other so-called one-way “free trade” agreements have eliminated laws regulating or taxing what other countries can ship into this country.
+Policy decisions including the WTO, NAFTA, CAFTA, and other one-way “free trade” agreements have eliminated laws regulating or taxing what other countries can ship into this country.

 We have laws that protect the United States against the influence of monopolies, but these foreign countries now have a monopoly on all real production.
 They control the market for cheap labor, and we are forced to buy their goods because we cannot compete.
 Our government has refused to protect us against this massive foreign monopoly.

 Companies now produce goods at ultra-low wages in protected home markets in countries that have government subsidies and do not have environmental or labor laws like we do.
 These goods, produced by workers who toil for wages like $3 per hour, are imported and sold in the U.S., which has a much higher wage rate.
 Eventually, the producers in the United States are robbed of their profits and their incentive to continue manufacturing here.
 They must either produce in other countries like their competitors or go out of business.
 There is nothing these domestic producers can do to be competitive enough on their own.

-In previous years, this country operated with measures to protect our manufacturers from lower-wage competing countries, who have always existed.
-As a country, we decided it was critically important to make sure we protected our ability to produce what we consume, what we needed to defend ourselves, and the means to employ ourselves.
+In previous years, this country operated with measures to protect our manufacturers from competing lower-wage countries.
+As a nation, we decided it was critically important to make sure we protected our ability to produce what we consume, what we needed to defend ourselves, and the means to employ ourselves.